 Thank you for your purchase of this quality Runco video product!
-It has been designed to provide you with the quality of video that is expected in a home theater.
-For the best performance, please read this manual carefully as it is your guide through the menus and operation.
+For best performance, please read this manual carefully as it is your guide through the menus and operation.

 WARNING

 This symbol is intended to alert the user to the presence of uninsulated "dangerous voltage" within the product's enclosure that may be of sufficient magnitude to constitute a risk of electric shock.